Colon-D/bww-sandbox/README.md

 Configuration Instructions
 ---
 Force Jump can be configured to different keys in `Sandbox\config.lua`.

 Infinite costume uses can be disabled in `Sandbox\config.lua`.
 - Set `infinite_costumes` to `false`.
 If you want Gamepad binds, use Steam Input's Controller Configurator to bind a Gamepad button to a bound Keyboard key, like "Space Bar".
 - Note this will affect other uses of that button, like the UI.

+Volume Multipliers uses can be set in `Sandbox\config.lua`.
-Volume Multipliers can be set between [0.0, 1.0].
+- Volume Multipliers should be set between [0.0, 1.0].
 - Volume Multipliers multiply together.
 Setting ingame Music to 5 (50% volume), and the config's Music to 0.5 (a further 50% of that volume) will result in 25% volume total.

 ---